Yohann76/MVC_blog-Yohann/README.md

 This website is available in "http://www.openclassyohanndurand.fr/blog_yohann/public/index.php"

+If you use the project on a local server,
+Please check if your server is configured to send mail.

 if you want to modify this project, the following links you may be useful